 - How are you positioning yourself differently?

 Tip: To help you assess your competitors, check out our competitive analysis template.
 The questions outlined can help you document the similarities and differences you find.
+That said, you can also find inspiration from people outside of your industry.
+For example, find out what B2B marketers can learn from film directors.

 8) Check in with inactive contacts.